- What do you see?

 - Use your body to act out the mood and energy of the painting.
 What kind of movement does it inspire?

-- With a sheet of paper, trace the basic lines and shapes of your image.
+- On a sheet of paper, use a pencil to sketch the basic lines and shapes of your image.

-- Add color to the lines and shapes.
-Notice how the image has changed!
+- Next, add color to the lines and shapes.
+Be creative-- you can choose whatever colors you would like!
+Notice how the image has changed.

 - Choose a title for your artwork and share it with a friend, classmate, or family member.